 For fee-based series codes starting with “5”, you pay an amount to your financial advisor’s dealer firm directly, as specified in your fee-for-service arrangement with them.
 For fee-based series codes starting with a “6”, the fee is collected by EdgePoint and paid directly to your financial advisor’s dealer through quarterly client account redemption of units.

 The series’ annual management fee is a percentage of the series’ value and is determined at the beginning of each calendar quarter in accordance with the schedule of management fee tiers set out in the table below.

-EdgePoint decided to temporarily waive a portion of the applicable management fee such that the series’ management fee for 2022 will not exceed 0.10% for Series F Units/Series F(N) Units and 0.70% for Series A Units/Series A(N) Units of the EdgePoint Monthly Income Portfolio, despite changes to the daily average yield to maturity of the FTSE Canada Universe Bond Index.
+EdgePoint decided to temporarily waive a portion of the applicable management fee such that the series’ management fee for 2023 and 2024 will not exceed 0.10% for Series F Units/Series F(N) Units and 0.70% for Series A Units/Series A(N) Units of the EdgePoint Monthly Income Portfolio, despite changes to the daily average yield to maturity of the FTSE Canada Universe Bond Index.

 |Fee Tier||Reference rate* (%) FTSE Canada Universe Bond Index||Management Fee - Series F/F(N)||Management Fee - Series A/A(N)|

 To show our appreciation for our partners who have had the conviction and unwavering long-term view by staying invested with us for 10 or more years, the 10-year Partner Program offers lower management fees.